jrgantunes/ImbalancedLearning/README.md

 ## Current implementation

-The current implementation is a quick prototype (and therefore very low code quality) of random oversampling (random.R) , SMOTE (smote.R) and SOMO (somo.R).
+The current implementation is a quick prototype (and therefore the quality of code is very low) of random oversampling (random.R) , SMOTE (smote.R) and SOMO (somo.R).
 There is also a function that compares the results of these oversampling algorithms (eval.R).

 ## References